Equivocatorrr/AzCore/README.md

 );
 logger.PrintLn("This ", integer, " is ", float_num, " less ", string, " cumbersome!").Flush();

-io::stdout.Print("There's also io::stdout available, ").Flush();
+AzCore::io::stdout.Print("There's also io::stdout available, ").Flush();
-io::stderr.PrintLn("as well as io::stderr.").Flush();
+AzCore::io::stderr.PrintLn("as well as io::stderr.").Flush();
-// We're only using flush because we have 3 different io::Logs and actual order is only guaranteed for individual ones.
+// We're only using Flush because we have 3 different Logs and actual order is only guaranteed for individual ones.
 // Just using PrintLn is almost always good enough without Flush.
 ```
 Result in console: